vladmandic/automatic/README.md

 - Built-in queue management
 - Enterprise level logging and hardened API
 - Built in installer with automatic updates and dependency management
 - Modernized UI with theme support and number of built-in themes *(dark and light)*
+- Mobile compatible

 <br>